 Allow yourself plenty of time to arrive at your destination

-It is recommended that you drive only 8-10 hrs per day with a break every 2 hours
+The recommendation is that you drive only 8-10 hrs per day with a break every 2 hours

-Staying overnight mid-way through your journey is the safer option over continuing to drive into the night
+Staying overnight mid-way through your journey is the safer option over continuing to go into the night

-Get plenty of sleep the night before: 7-8 hrs is recommended for adults
+Get plenty of sleep the night before: 7-8 hrs for adults

 Developing good sleep habits helps ensure you prepared to drive at any time

 Eat a balanced meal, keep hydrated and avoid alcohol